Skip to content

 Carly vs OBDeleven head-to-head 2026: pricing, BMW/Mercedes vs VAG coding depth, adapter lock-in, ongoing costs.
 Side-by-side comparison and verdict.

 You drive a BMW 3 Series, a Mercedes C-Class, an Audi A3, or a VW Golf, and you want to enable hidden features your car was built with but the dealer never activated.
 Two apps come up in every forum thread: Carly and OBDeleven.
 Both require their own proprietary adapter, both run subscription models, both promise dealer-level coding from your phone.
 The choice between them comes down to what you drive: Carly for BMW and Mercedes, OBDeleven for any VAG vehicle (VW, Audi, Skoda, Seat).
 That single decision tree handles 90% of the comparison.
-The rest of this guide covers cost over time, adapter lock-in, deal-breakers nobody talks about, and the alternatives if neither suits you.
+The rest of this guide covers cost over time, adapter lock-in, the deal-breakers nobody puts in marketing copy, and what to do if neither app suits you.

 Carly vs OBDeleven at a glance